yarisvt/tyk-docs/tyk-docs/content/security/token-level-security.md

 ---
 date: 2017-03-23T16:58:50Z
-title: Token-level security
+title: Token Level Security
 menu:
   main:
     parent: "Security"
-weight: 7
+weight: 8
 ---

 Tyk supports the concept of access control at the token level.
 Access control is managed via three key settings in a session object.
 In order to be fully clear on how Tyk handles access control, it's worth looking at the key settings that go into a user session object.
 A full description of each of the options can be found in the Gateway REST API documentation.